ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 #### CLI

 IVPN CLI app stores logs in the following file - `/opt/ivpn/log/IVPN_Agent.log*`.
-Attach the file(s) to your e-mail message to our support department or copy/paste the file contents into your support request.
+Attach the file(s) to your email message to our support department or copy/paste the file contents into your support request.

 #### Manual